anika-kamath/BCSE428L-SLAM-OccupancyMapping/README.md

 ## Description

-Implementation of Software Simulation as a part of the Digital Assignments for the course BCSE306L - Artificial Intelligence
+Implementation of Software Simulation as a part of the Digital Assignments for the course BCSE428L - Autonomous Drones
 - Review 1: Includes PPT for Initial Review
 - Review 2: 2D Occupancy Mapping and Real Time Drone Position Visualization
 - Review 3: 3D Occupancy Mapping using Depth and Error Measurement to Calculate a Real-Time Occupancy Map